peteblank/fats_payment_gateway/README.md

 # fatsdonationbutton

-change the env file, go to datahub and get your api key then type npm install secretjs then type npm run 7
+change the env file, go to datahub and get your api key then type</br>
-It should show your wallets fats balance
+npm install secretjs</br>
+then type</br>
+npm run 1 to create a viewing kkey and see your fats balance or</br>
+npm run 2 if you have set your viewing key and want to see your fats balance, defaults to 'bananapapaya'</br>